tristanguigue/password-extraction/README.md

 # Password Extraction
-This is a script to extract password out of natural language inputs and in particular foursquare comments.
-It has been tested for passwords in the English language, it is not language dependent but it will be less efficient to process multi-lingual input.
+This is a script to extract password out of natural language using foursquare comments as input.
+It has been tested for passwords in the English but is not language dependent.

-It uses the occurences of words located before and after the password themselves to guess which word has the highest probability to be a password in the sentence.
+It uses the occurences of words located before and after the password themselves to guess which word has the highest probability to be a password in the given sentence.

 ## Training
 The training set is used to build dictionaries of words that occurs at a given position before and after the password.